 1. Determine The Remote Team’s Structure

-Before you can recruit employees and assign work, you need to decide what kind of structure you want your remote team to have.
+Before you start your recruitment marketing to hire employees and assign work, you need to decide what kind of structure you want your remote team to have.
 Will the entire team work remotely, or will it only be some members?
 Do you want them to be from the same town or city, or will they come from around the country (or the world)?
 Will they work remotely every workday, or will they spend a day or two at the office every week?

 Choose the structure that best suits your business.
 You should also be aware that future pandemics may require all your employees to work from home, so it’s a good idea to create a contingency plan for such a situation.
 One of the important things to consider when deciding on a structure for your team is the region or regions in which your team members are located.
 If they’re in various parts of the country or in other countries, take different time zones into account, especially if all your employees need to be online at the same time.